grafana/agent/docs/sources/flow/reference/config-blocks/http.md

 ### windows certificate filter block

-The `windows_certificate_filter` block is used to configure retrieving and client certificated from the built-in Windows certificate store.
-This feature is not available on any platforms other than Windows.
-When using the `windows_certificate_filter` block the following TLS settings are overridden and will cause an error when used.
+The `windows_certificate_filter` block is used to configure retrieving certificates from the built-in Windows certificate store.
+When using the `windows_certificate_filter` block the following TLS settings are overridden and will cause an error if defined.

 * `cert_pem`
 * `cert_file`